 All applications are processed on a rolling basis.
 After your materials have been received we will contact you for an interview, which can be conducted in-person, by phone, or by Skype.

-Financial Aid: Our program has an internal scholarship program for LGBT Health students applying starting at $1,000 and upwards.
+Financial Aid: Our program has an internal scholarship program for LGBT Health Policy & Practice students.
 If you apply before February 15th, you are automatically considered for this scholarship fund.
+This year for the first time we will offer funding for students on the 2-year completion track.
+Last year we awarded 15 scholarships totaling more than $77,000 ranging from $1,000 to $12,500 including 3 full tuition scholarships.
+We anticipate funding on a level similar to or greater than the 2016-17 academic year.
 For information on scholarships, grants, and financial assistance, visit our Scholarships and Financial Assistance page.

 "Why D.C. is a Great Place for Gay Studies"